JuliaPy/PythonCall.jl/docs/src/juliacall.md

 ## [Managing Julia dependencies](@id julia-deps)

-JuliaCall manages its Julia dependencies using [Pkg](https://pkgdocs.julialang.org/v1).
+JuliaCall manages its Julia dependencies using [JuliaPkg](https://github.com/cjdoris/PyJuliaPkg).

-If a suitable version of Julia is not found on your system, it will automatically be downloaded and installed into `~/.julia/pythoncall/julia-VERSION`.
+It will automatically download a suitable version of Julia if required.

-A Julia environment is automatically created when JuliaCall is loaded, is activated, and is initialised with at least PythonCall.
-If you are using a virtual or conda environment then the Julia environment is created there, otherwise a global environment is created at `~/.julia/environments/PythonCall`.
+A Julia environment is also created, activated and populated with any required packages.
+If you are in a virtual or Conda environment, the environment is put there.
+Otherwise a global environment is used at `~/.julia/environments/pyjuliapkg`.

-If your project requires more Julia dependencies, use the mechanisms below to ensure they are automatically installed.

-### juliacalldeps.json

-If you put a file called `juliacalldeps.json` in a Python package, then the dependencies therein will be automatically installed into the Julia environment.
+If your project requires any Julia packages, or a particular version of Julia itself, then create a file called `juliapkg.json` in your package.
+For example:
 Here is an example:
 ```json
 {